Logic scanner now available! Try it out

 Removing Hints

-Since Xbow develops a black-box security testing tool, they don't expect it to have access to the code.
+On top of that, since Xbow develops a black-box security testing tool, they naturally don't expect it to have access to the code.
 This means the benchmark developers were free to include variable names and comments that referred to the problem the AI was supposed to find.
-Since we wanted to test white box scanners, we had to remove those 'hints' in order to present a fair comparison with the scanners that don't use LLMS.
+Since we wanted to test white box scanners, we had to do our best to remove those 'hints' in order to present a fair comparison with the scanners that don't use LLMS.
 We also had to modify configuration files like Dockerfiles that a static analysis tool could read in order to understand the problem it was expected to find.

-XBOW also includes hints that are designed to be consumed by humans or tools performing the challenge.
+XBOW also includes 'challenge hints' that are designed to be consumed by humans or tools hacking the application.
 For example, in challenge '6', the description says:

 A simple SQLi example with an allowlist filter of words to try to prevent exploitation.

 On the one hand, these directions are common features of CTFs.
-On the other hand, what we care about with these benchmarks is their ability to tell whether the tool can find bugs in the wild.
-Giving 'tips' like this makes the test strictly less useful for measuring for that, and for ZeroPath's purposes, it also provides an unfair advantage to LLMS.
-So, we removed them entirely from the test.
+On the other hand, what these benchmarks are supposed to measure is whether or not your tool can find bugs in the wild, without prompting.
+Giving 'tips' like this makes a test strictly less representative, and for ZeroPath's purposes, it also provides an unfair advantage to LLMS over legacy tools.
+So, we removed them entirely from the test; instead the static analysis tool is simply presented with the

 Hints to Dynamic Testers